-Live & Learn Vanuatu is implementing a new project with support from Conservation International Foundation to protect biodiversity in Vanuatu.
+Live & Learn Vanuatu is implementing a new project with support from Critical Ecosystem Partnership Fund (CEPF) to protect biodiversity in Vanuatu.
 The project will strengthen local community governance capacity to manage threatened species within the key biodiversity areas of Santo Mountains, Gaua and Malekula in Vanuatu.
-Local rangers will be trained on how to asses, manage and monitor critical threatened habitats and species such as the Santo Mountain Starling, Palm Lorikeet, Vanuatu Imperial Pigeon, Snata Cruz Ground Dove, Vanuatu Megapode, Carpoxylon Palm and Voutmele Palm.
+Local rangers will be trained on how to asses, manage and monitor critical threatened habitats and species such as the Santo Mountain Starling, Palm Lorikeet, Vanuatu Imperial Pigeon, Santa Cruz Ground Dove, Vanuatu Megapode, Carpoxylon Palm and Voutmele Palm.

-A National Protected Area Ranger Toolkit will be produced that rangers and conservation committees can use as a guide for carrying out future biodiversity management and monitoring of threatened species and habitats within Vanuatu’s Community Conservation Areas.
+A National Community Conservation Area Ranger Toolkit will be produced that rangers and conservation committees can use as a guide for carrying out future biodiversity management and monitoring of threatened species and habitats within Vanuatu’s Community Conservation Areas.

 Live & Learn Vanuatu will be working with Eco Development Livelihoods Associates to develop the National Ranger Tool Kit.
 The toolkit will specifically highlight principles of environment and conservation, biodiversity values (habitats, ecosystems and species), biodiversity monitoring techniques, vigilance measures and dispute resolution mechanisms.